OrbitGuardians-Datathon/OrbitGuardians_Datathon_WID_2025/README.md

 Some nations are looking to decrease their dependence on the U.S. SSA system due to concerns that it might be the target of an adversarial attack [need citation].
 Other stakeholders felt such an attack is unlikely, given the global nature of SSA and the widespread reliance on the U.S. system.
 Some (e.g., France) seek to be self-sufficient for reasons of national pride and sovereignty [need citation].
 Others see it as a means by which to provide leadership in the domain and collaborate with 23 other nations [need citation].
 Many countries that are pursuing their own SSA systems, explicitly intend to keep their systems interoperable with others internationally (e.g., Australia, Canada, Japan, United Kingdom) [need citation].

-<h1>Our Project Concept: An International STM SaaS Platform
+# Our Project Concept: An International STM SaaS Platform

 As the number of satellites and debris in orbit continues to grow, no single country can track and manage space traffic effectively on its own.
 A SaaS-based Space Traffic Management (STM) platform offers a mechanism where countries can voluntarily contribute orbital and object data to a global system, but do so in a way that protects their independence and national priorities.
 By using standardized formats such as TLEs (Two-Line Elements), OMMs (Orbit Mean Elements Messages), and CDMs (Conjunction Data Messages), each nation can share only the subset of its data that is approved for publication.
 This ensures that sensitive or classified information remains under national control while still allowing the broader international community to benefit from a more transparent, aggregated picture of orbital activity.